The Justice and Security Institute (JSI) is committed to making our community a safer place to learn, work and worship.

 The assistance of the Roberts Wesleyan Justice and Security Institute has been invaluable.
 The institute has provided training, facilitated training, help develop curriculum, and been there for me anytime I needed assistance.
 The JSI has assisted me with training my officers in Fair and Impartial Policing, Ethics, and Threat Assessment.
 This training was absolutely vital to my police department.
 The JSI is without question a very valuable community resource and I am very grateful to have it in our community. - Greece Police Chief Patrick Phelan

-Roberts Wesleyan College has provided the Fairport Police in the past with incredible perspective and valued training on the principles of threat assessment that has parlayed into a highly functioning behavioral intervention team in our community.
+Roberts Wesleyan University has provided the Fairport Police in the past with incredible perspective and valued training on the principles of threat assessment that has parlayed into a highly functioning behavioral intervention team in our community.
 Absent the commitment, knowledge, expertise and effective instruction, our ability to have a functioning threat assessment team would not have been realized.
 We are fortunate to have this invaluable academic resource in our community to ensure our community’s security and safety. - Samuel A. Farina, Jr. - Fairport Village Police Chief

 The Canandaigua City School District is very pleased with the training it received on Threat Assessment and Management.
 The District’s Behavior Intervention Team that was formed after the training is a significant step forward in ensuring the safety of our students, faculty, and staff.
-The ongoing support that Mark and Rob continue to provide has also been valuable for the success of our team.

 The threat assessment training provided our school system a framework to support the district's learning environment.
 This training provided the necessary background, relevant case studies, and protocols to follow should a situation arise.
 Our district (Spencerport School District) is in a much better position to respond accordingly based on this training and would recommend any school district to consider it for their organization.